Green Heron

 Key Features

-- Small and stocky silhouette with relatively short legs
+- Small, stocky silhouette with a relatively short neck

 When You’ll See Them